andikleen/pmu-tools/README.md

   to specify the max level nodes to add.
 * With -v, toplev now indicates nodes that are below threshold with < not ? to avoid confusion.
   Note this is a potentially breaking change for CSV output users.
-* pmu-tools is now generally python3 clean (but still runs with python2 by default).
+* pmu-tools is now generally python3 clean.
 One exception is parser which would need to be ported to the python3 construct.
 * New tool utilized.py to remove idle CPUs from toplev output
 * toplev --import can now directly decompress xz and gz files. -o / --valcsv / --perf-output